franleplant/nosleepjavascript-blog/content/blog/why-i-love-jest/index.md

 Nodejs and Browser projects, it works well with plain old Javascript or ES6+ or Typescript, and it has really nice integrations with [React.js](https://reactjs.org/).

 Liked the content?
-Consider suporting us below.
+Consider supporting us below.

 Want to know more?
 Consider joining our mailing list below.